 Adding the herbs, which ones are best?

 Herbs are next.
-Thai basil is preferred, but Genovese basil (the one commonly found in supermarkets) is a good substitute.
+Thai basil or Genovese basil (the one commonly found in supermarkets) play a heavy flavor role in this dish.
 Add the chopped basil, mint and cilantro to the pan.
 Again, I add a heavier hand of cilantro and mint, but you can scale it back if you prefer.

 Thinly sliced red onion is our final ingredient.
 Shallots or Thai shallots are also a good option.
 I obviously live in a food desert, because I couldn’t find either at my local food market.